marawanthedev/graphql-backend-API/README.md

 	- View All Posts endpoint – https://jsonplaceholder.typicode.com/posts

 2. Search API
 Make the graphql "comments" query to accept a search string that allows a user to filter the comments based on all the available fields.
 Your solution needs to be scalable.

+3. Pagination options
+Make the graphql queries to accept parameters that allows a user to paginate through the data set.
+Per page value is up to you.

 ## Additional